First lieutenant: U.S. Army, U.S. Marine Corps, U.S. Air Force, and U.S. Space Force

 In the U.S. Army, U.S. Marine Corps, U.S. Air Force, and U.S. Space Force, a first lieutenant is a junior commissioned officer.
 It is just above the rank of second lieutenant and just below the rank of captain.
 It is equivalent to the rank of lieutenant (junior grade) in the other uniformed services.

 Promotion to first lieutenant is governed by Department of Defense policies derived from the Defense Officer Personnel Management Act of 1980.
 DOPMA guidelines suggest all "fully qualified" officers should be promoted to first lieutenant.
-A second lieutenant (grade O-1) is usually promoted to first lieutenant (grade O-2) after 18 months in the Army or 24 months in the Marine Corps and Air Force.
+A second lieutenant (grade O-1) is usually promoted to first lieutenant (grade O-2) after 18 months in the Army or 24 months in the Marine Corps and Air & Space Forces.
 The difference between the two ranks is slight, primarily being experience and a higher pay grade.
 It is not uncommon to see officers moved to positions requiring more experience after promotion to first lieutenant.
 For example, in the Army and Marine Corps these positions can include leading a specialty platoon, or assignment as the executive officer for a company-sized unit (70–250 soldiers or marines).
 In the Air Force, a first lieutenant may be a flight commander or section's officer in charge with varied supervisory responsibilities, including supervision of as many as 100+ personnel, although in a flying unit, a first lieutenant is a rated officer (pilot, navigator, or air battle manager) who has just finished training for his career field and has few supervisory responsibilities.